 The developers behind the port of Duke Nukem 3D have brought another classic FPS (first person shooter) to Android: Painkiller: Purgatory.
 For the uninitiated, Painkiller is a throwback game from the early 2000s where you play the part of a young man trapped in Purgatory, trying to find his way to Heaven so he can be with his wife.
 Read More

 The arrival of Duke Nukem 3D in the Market yesterday caused quite a stir -- not due to the excitement of the retro first-person-shooter finally making its way to Android, though, but instead because of the developer's decision to include ads in a paid app without notifying users of their existence before they purchased.

 It looks like MachineWorks, the development team behind the port, listened to user cries (and a whole slew of negative Market comments/bad ratings), as they just pushed an update to the app that removes all ads.
 Read More

 For the past two weeks, we've been chomping at the bit for some good, old fashioned 1991-style ass-kicking-action.
 The kind of retro goodness that takes you back to the days of old while simultaneously filling your blood-lust as you saving the Earth's women from being alien-abducted for purposes of breeding.
 Yeah, I'm talking about none other than Duke Nukem 3D.

 The official port of DN3D landed in the Market earlier today, ready to rock your world on all "newer multi-touch devices."
 It's optimized for phones and tablets, boasts intuitive touch controls, and installs to SD by default.
-The $0.99 pricetag will get you Episode 1, but if that's not enough action for you, episodes 2 and 3 are both available via in-app purchasing.
 Read More